[Guide] How to Prevent and Treat Razor Burn on a Dog

 First, you should take a look over your canine companion.
 Look for any red patches and splotches that may indicate razor burn or another form of skin irritation.
 Look out for behavioral indications for a few days after the grooming session.

-If it's a full-on rash with cracked skin, blood, or even worse, oozing pus, then you have an infection going on.
 If your fur baby has developed an infection, take them to the vet right away for treatment.
 You don't want to let it linger and get worse.

 Treating a Razor Burn Image by Toe Beans